 Issues of Concern

-According to a 2011 study conducted in Mekelle Zone hospitals, nurses lack the knowledge to implement the nursing process into practice and factors such as nurse-patient ratios inhibit from doing so.
-Ninety percent of study participants lacked sufficient experience to apply the nursing process into standard practice.
+According to a 2011 study conducted in Mekelle Zone hospitals, nurses lack the knowledge to implement the nursing process into practice and factors such as nurse-patient ratios inhibit them from doing so.
+Ninety percent of study participants lacked sufficient experience to apply the nursing process to standard practice.
 The study also concluded that a shortage of available resources, coupled with increased workloads due to high patient-nurse ratios, contributed to the lack of the nursing process implementation in the delivery of patient care.

 The utilization of the nursing process to guide care is clinically significant going forward in this dynamic, complex world of patient care.
 Aging populations carry with them a multitude of health problems and inherent risks of missed opportunities to spot a life-altering condition.